Dvelezs94/rnn-stock-price-prediction/README.md

 ## Description

-This RNN learns data from `dataset_train` which contains 5 years of Google stock prices and predicts the next X number of days based on `timesteps` variable.
+This RNN learns data from `dataset_train` which contains 5 years of Google stock prices and predicts the next day using X number of days from the past with `timesteps` (default to 60)

 You can use and improve this code freely.